 Signal Used for all follow-on communication with established contacts.
 We will not initiate contact via Signal or any other platform.
 Verify identity independently before sharing any sensitive information.

-Note Due to our selective operating posture, not all inquiries will receive a response.
+Note We aim to respond to substantive inquiries, though our selective posture means not all receive a reply.
 Do not transmit classified or operationally sensitive information prior to a verified, established relationship.

 05